India ready to move to clean energy according to ‘national circumstances’: Environment minister

 “What India is doing shows India is committed towards a solution,” Yadav said.
 “But what is the responsibility of the others?”
 The minister said that other countries should also specify whether or not they are willing to fulfill their commitments.

-The minister, who represented India in Glasgow, has previously said that the use of the fossil fuel had helped countries achieve high levels of growth.
+The minister, who represented India in Glasgow, has previously said that the use of coal had helped countries achieve high levels of growth.
 “Developing countries have a right to their fair share of the global carbon budget and are entitled to the responsible use of fossil fuels within this scope,” he wrote in a blog on November 14.

 An official had told The Indian Express earlier this month that India will need some amount of coal production till 2030 to fulfil its demands.